 Hiking and cycling

 Languedoc is full of cycling and hiking trails – some of which go through Neffiès.
-Here is a list of a few along with links to more information.
+The eastern part of the department of Hérault alone has a 73 maintained and marked hiking trails.

-- Le Faigaras is an 8km hiking trail that starts at the Neffiès Mairie.
-Here is a description of the trail in pdf format.
+- Le Faigaras is an 8km hiking trail that starts at the Neffiès Mairie – see photo.
+Here is a map and description of the trail in pdf format.
 Other trails (with links to their pdf maps) close to Neffiès include Fos, Fouzilhon, Laurens, Margon, Pouzolles, Roquessels, Saint-Geniès-de-Fontedit and Vailhan.

 - The Fédération Française de Cyclisme‘s Larzac- Méditerranée trail runs through Neffiès on its way from Le Caylar to Agde and a shorter Les Crozes trail just north of Neffiès

 - Hérault-Vailhan Lac des olivettes: a 14km trail about 5 minutes away near the Barrage des Olivettes

 - Hérault-Cabrieres Pic de Vissou: another 14km trail about 10 minutes north, near Cabrières

 - Hérault-Faugères: les 3 tours: a 13km hiking trail, a little further northwest

 - A 50km cycling Route des Vins: a little west of Neffiès

 - Salagou mania 2011: a 52km cycling trail around Lake Salagou